ScooloV/bbpedia/docs/core_rules.md

 To catch the ball, a player must test against their Agility as
 ![](media/core_rules/image215.jpg)described on page 29, applying the
-following modifierrs:
+following modifiers:

-« If the player is attempting to catch an accurate pass or a Hand-off (see page 49 and below), there are
+* If the player is attempting to catch an accurate pass or a Hand-off (see page 49 and below), there are

-no modifierrs.
+no modifiers.

-« If the player is attempting to convert a Deflecction into
+* If the player is attempting to convert a Deflecction into

-an Interception, apply a -1 modifierr.
+an Interception, apply a -1 modifier.

-« If the player is attempting to catch a bouncing ball,
+* If the player is attempting to catch a bouncing ball,

-apply a -1 modifierr.
+apply a -1 modifier.

-« If the player is attempting to catch a ball that has
+* If the player is attempting to catch a ball that has

 been thrown-in by the crowd (see opposite), apply a
--1 modifierr.
+-1 modifier.

-« If the player is attempting to catch a ball that has scattered or deviated into the square they occupy,
+* If the player is attempting to catch a ball that has scattered or deviated into the square they occupy,

-apply a -1 modifierr.
+apply a -1 modifier.

-In addition to the above, the following modifierrs may also apply:
+In addition to the above, the following modifiers may also apply:

-« If the player is being Marked, apply an additional -1
+* If the player is being Marked, apply an additional -1

-modifierr per player Marking them.
+modifier per player Marking them.
 **HAND-OFF**

 n addition to performing a Pass action, once per